 Amenities

-Some companies (Like Canadream and Cruise America) call these kits.
+Some companies (like Canadream and Cruise America) call these kits.
 You need to buy an extra bathroom and kitchen kit for each person traveling to get a towel and serving set.

 Mileage